Keep reading to learn 10 amazing career paths dental assistants can pursue to advance their specialization and expertise.

 As a Dental Assisting instructor, you’ll help the school program director create coursework, provide instruction, create reports, and maintain records.

 Ready to see where dental assisting can take you?
 It all starts here

 Becoming a Dental Assistant is the first step toward taking control of your future with a flexible, high-paying, and rewarding career.

 Since 2008.
-Radiance Dental Assisting Academy has been Washington State’s trusted Dental Assisting school.
+Pacific Northwest Dental Assisting School has been Washington State’s trusted Dental Assisting school.
 We’ve helped hundreds of students in the Camas and Vancouver area launch their Dental Assisting careers.

-Call us today at (360) 844-5391 to find out for yourself why our students love their experience at Radiance Dental Assisting Academy.
+Call us today at (360) 844-5391 to find out for yourself why our students love their experience at Pacific Northwest Dental Assisting School.